johnkdata10/NLP-Keyword-Tagging-Automation/README.md

 in each report while also linking the keywords/tags with the corresponding claim id and lengthy 500+ issue/problem/exception report.

 ## Key Highlight
-My algorithm is extendable to other similar use cases.
+This algorithm is extendable to other similar use cases.